miku/goforprogrammers/3-program-design/1-flow.md

 Nominal typing has advantages, which is why "[...] nominal type systems are the norm in mainstream programming languages."

+A typical question: How do I make sure I do not accidentally implement an interface?

 [embedmd]:# (../x/readerimpl/main.go)
 ```go
 package main